Canape Box Writeup & Walkthrough – [HTB] – HackTheBox

 print requests.post("http://10.10.10.70/check", data={"id":p_id}).text

-Then, we use nc to listen local port, and use the above payload to get a reverse shell.
+We set up nc to listen on a local port and deploy the payload to obtain a reverse shell.

 Get Reverse Shell